-I’m currently working on four clusters of research projects involving a range of theoretical questions and methods.
+I’m currently working on several overlapping clusters of research projects involving a range of theoretical questions and methods.
 My inquiries generally concern deeply held intentionalities and affective charge — enthusiasm, hostility, repulsion, faith, passion, purpose, persistence, aspiration, solidarity, and empathy to name a few — and how they play out not only in spectacular ways like mass prayer rallies and large-scale political protests but also in ordinary, everyday practices.
 All my work deals with difference, inequality, and power, and I tend to gravitate towards the theoretical and political significance of the marginal and the minor(ity).
 I try to develop timely and socially relevant research with direct or indirect policy implications, and always with an eye towards opportunities for public dissemination.
-In addition to employing qualitative research methods like in-depth interviews and ethnographic fieldwork, I have a strong interest in producing visually compelling maps and infographics to illustrate my research findings.
+In addition to employing qualitative research methods like in-depth interviews and ethnographic fieldwork, I have a strong interest in producing images and maps (and comics) to illustrate my research findings.

-My dissertation examined how overseas mission destinations are imagined, how transnational missionary networks are mobilized, and how missions actually operate on the ground.
+My PhD dissertation examined how overseas mission destinations are imagined, how transnational missionary networks are mobilized, and how missions actually operate on the ground.
 Drawing from ethnographic research and in-depth interviews as well as close readings of sermons and missionary testimonials, I discussed the ideological, institutional, and affective ties that interlace Korean-led world evangelization across multiple and interrelated sites.
 These sites included an immigrant congregation in California that embodied the spatial logic of propagation, an underground missionary network in China that offered capitalist deliverance for North Koreans in their custody, and a short-term mission trip to Uganda and Tanzania that forged visceral and affective ties between Christian salvation and capitalist development.
-Rather than narrowly define proselytizing missions in terms of a religious mandate for domination and conversion, my study suggested that missions serve a corroborating function—by witnessing and experiencing conditions associated with the historical past, Korean missionaries renew their faith in progress and development.
+Rather than narrowly define proselytizing missions in terms of a religious mandate for domination and conversion, my study suggested that missions serve a corroborating function by witnessing and experiencing conditions associated with the historical past, Korean missionaries renew their faith in progress and development.
 Missions produce missionaries.
-In my book manuscript, I discuss how the affective dimensions of proselytizing missions shape aspirational subjectivities through purposeful encounters with ethnoracial and spatiotemporal difference. [see Dissertation Abstract and Dissertation Review]
+In my book manuscript, though indefinitely on hold while I work on other projects, I discuss how the affective dimensions of proselytizing missions shape aspirational subjectivities through purposeful encounters with ethnoracial and spatiotemporal difference. [see Dissertation Abstract and Dissertation Review]

 Han, JHJ.
+2018.
 “Shifting Geographies of Proximity: Korean-led Evangelical Christian Missions and the US Empire.”
-Invited book chapter forthcoming in Ethnographies of Empire, edited by Carole McGranahan and John Collins.
+In Ethnographies of U.S. Empire, edited by Carole McGranahan and John Collins, 194-213.
 Duke University Press.

 Han, JHJ.
 2013.
 “Beyond safe haven: a Critique of Christian custody of North Koreans in China.”
 Critical Asian Studies 45 (4): 533-560.